The name and address of the registered provider is:

 Child Health Surveillance

-Baby weigh-in and general advice clinics are held weekly at the surgery with the health visitor team.
+Baby weigh-in and general advice clinics are held every Wednesday from 9am-10am at the surgery with the health visitor team.
+Development checks are by appointments only.

 Vaccinations and Immunisations